"It is my misfortune - and probably my delight - to use things as

 I studied Fine Art at Central St Martins in the early 1980’s.
 My visual and creative education began much earlier however, my father Kit Barker and mother Ilse, were a painter and writer respectively, their circle of creative friends meant that the world I grew up in was one focused both on the visual experience and the stimulation of the imagination.

-I now live and work in rural Shropshire where time can get muddled and odd things occur.
+I now live and work in rural Shropshire where time can get muddled and many odd and unexpected things occur...

 Playfulness, the surprise of details and irreverence are important in my work.
 Juxtaposition is a powerful tool and reflections are a terrific way of creating them.

 In my recent works, the viewer enters a world of half-dreams and imagined histories… This is a world populated by anthropomorphised Toby Jugs.
-These roguish ‘Tobys’ - extravagant spendthrifts, enjoy luxurious living and prize such fetish objects as horse brasses, and risqué postcards.
-They are captivated and titillated by mirrors and reflective surfaces as well as the sparkle of gold and glass.
-If given the opportunity, the roguish Toby will empty his purse in the pursuit of pleasure, usually favouring a reckless gamble or the attention of a concubine.
+These roguish Tobys, extravagant spendthrifts, are captivated and titillated by mirrors and reflective surfaces as well as the sparkle of gold and glass.
+Given the slightest opportunity, these roguish Tobies will empty their purse in the pursuit of pleasure...
+Usually favouring a reckless gamble or the flirtatious attentions of an accommodating concubine.

 "I shall hang this work at the top of my stairs and know that it will